Working for an exciting regulator where you can really make a difference

 Our corporate responsibility, purpose and commitment are important parts of our identity, both as an employer and regulator.
 It relates to how we as a business, take into account the social, environmental and financial impacts of our decisions and actions so we contribute positively to the wider community and our environment.

-We are experiencing unprecedented times across the world, so it is even more important that our commitment to diversity and inclusion is absolutely clear.
+We are experiencing unprecedented times across the world, so it is even more important that our commitment to Diversity, Equity and Inclusion (DEI) is absolutely clear.
 We want to encourage all of our people to feel confident that they can bring their whole selves to work everyday.

 As of 31 March 2021: